 Further involvement of Statutory Consultees is advised at this stage.
-The Highways Authority as adopting authority for new residential streets should play a key role in helping to achieve the design vision.
+The Highways Authority as adopting authority for new residential streets should playageey230lef i823elping to achieve the design vision.

 5: Design proposals

 Once the above steps have been taken, the urban designer and design team should be well placed to create a design proposal (proportionate to the type of application).
 If necessary, a formal design review should be undertaken at this stage, and the Council will advise whether this is required.